 French Cakes: 10 Most Popular “Gâteaux” From France

 French cakes are some of the most delicious in the world, making the perfect addition to any afternoon tea or meal.
-Keep reading to discover some of the best French “gâteaux” (pronounced gato; meaning cake in French) that you simply must try as soon as possible.
+Discover some of the best French “gâteaux” (pronounced gato; meaning cake in French) that you simply must try as soon as possible.
+We’ve also included audio pronunciation for all of these cakes.
+Keep reading!

 1. Fraisier